Timur-Maistermind/Machine-Learning-Roadmap/README.md

-# Machine Learning Roadmap 2025
+# Machine Learning Roadmap 2025 (FREE, Step-by-Step)

 # 🚀 Goal of the Roadmap
 The goal of the roadmap is to provide a list of resources that are enough to become a **Middle Data Scientist starting from ZERO**.